 Q. What brands will you carry at Arnzen Arms?

-A. We will likely stock popular silencers from Dead Air Armament, Gemtech, SureFire, Sig Sauer, AAC, SilencerCo, and ThunderBeast.
-Other manufacturers, such as YHM, or Tactical Solutions, will be available via special ordering.
+A. We will likely stock popular silencers from Dead Air Armament, Gemtech, SureFire, Sig Sauer, SilencerCo, and OSS.
+Other manufacturers, such as YHM, or Tactical Solutions, and Thunderbeast will be available via special ordering.

 Q. How much does it cost?

 A. In addition to the cost of the suppressor ($500+ for a good one), you are required to pay a $200 Tax with the submission of the ATF Form 4.
-Most people also will set up a trust that will cost at least $100 in legal fees.
+Some people also set up a trust that will cost at least $100 in legal fees.

 Q. How long will it take?

 A. If we have the item in stock, it will take 9-12 months for the ATF to approve the Form 4.
 If it is a special order, the distributor or manufacturer will have to file a Form 3 with the ATF prior to shipping it to us, which takes an additional 2-6 wks.

 Q. When can I start my Form 4?

 A. The Form 4 can be filed as soon as the item is on-hand to allow physical verification of the serial number.